 ActressA once extremely shy child, Michal started acting at the age of 7 and did her first commercial with her mom, who was also an actress.
-She has appeared in dozens of stage plays and over 50 starring / principal roles for film, television, radio, and motion capture.
+She has appeared in dozens of stage plays and over 50 starring / principal roles for film, television, radio, and performance capture.
+She is the voice, likeness, and performance capture actress for the role of Tracey De Santa in Grand Theft Auto V.

 SpriteMichal is happiest in nature, traveling to exotic corners of the globe, eating salted caramel ice cream, communing with animals, and chatting with children.
 She believes in truth, magic, and the power of belief.